aldhinn/learning-vulkan/README.md

 ## 👨‍💻 Development Environment

-Go to [this website](https://vulkan-tutorial.com/Development_environment) to setup your development environment according to your machine.
-This website is also going to be the main guide for my learning journey.
+Go to [this website](https://vulkan-tutorial.com/Development_environment) to setup your development environment according to your machine. [https://vulkan-tutorial.com/](https://vulkan-tutorial.com/) is also going to be the main guide for my learning journey.

 ## 📜 LICENCE
 This repository is under the [MIT Licene](./LICENCE)